 Digital or analog?
 That is the question

-When it comes to picking between analog or digital, it’s a pretty clear-cut choice which is going to be easier to read in such a small space such as the Menu Bar, but still, Apple provides a way to switch to an analog clock in the Menu Bar and you’d be surprised to know that despite the limitations in size, it’s relatively easy to read so long as you understand how an analog clock works.
+When it comes to picking between analog or digital, it’s a pretty clear-cut choice that is going to be easier to read in such a small space as the menu bar.
+Still, Apple provides a way to switch to an analog clock in the menu bar, and you’d be surprised to know that despite the limitations in size, it’s relatively easy to read so long as you understand how an analog clock works.

 How to enable the analog clock on Mac